ShoshiSternberg/war-of-minds/README.md

 ## Overview

 "War of Minds" is an interactive and engaging multiplayer game designed to challenge players' strategic thinking and problem-solving skills.
-The project includes a .NET Core-based server and a React-based client.
+The project includes a .NET Core-based server, a React-based client, and an SQL Server database.
+The game features an ELO rating system to rank players based on their performance.

 ## Repository Structure